rondastar/PracticeGit/README.md

 One more time

 What do you want to program when you graduate?
 > What do you want to program?
-Replace this and save
+Lots of ideas!
+Recipe app, energy grids, language learning tools, habit tracker

 Then
 ```